AdaptedMindDev/CodingChallengeNickCage/README.md

 ### Part 3:
 Hook it up to the backend!
 We have provided a Firebase API for you to save your Nick scores.

+To get the array of nick scores you can use to initialize the data:
 ```
 GET https://cagingnick-default-rtdb.firebaseio.com/cage/greg.json
 ```

-Will return an array of nick scores you can use to initialize the data
+To update the data array with whatever data you want to save and track:
 ```
 PUT https://cagingnick-default-rtdb.firebaseio.com/cage/greg.json